Alfie's Michael Caine Has Matured

 In his 70’s, when many people are already retired or thinking seriously about it, Michael Caine gained new acting energy with his scene-stealing turns as the grandfatherly loyal butler Alfred Pennyworth to Christian Bale’s Bruce Wayne, in the Batman trilogy movies.

 Septuagenarian senior citizen Michael Caine was critically acclaimed for his appearances in the popular movies Batman Begins (2005), The Dark Knight (2008), The Dark Knight Rises (2012), starring Christian Bale.
-Below, Michael Caine and Morgan Freeman chat about their experience filming The Dark Knight Rises.
+Below, Michael Caine and Morgan Freeman chat about their experience filming The Dark Knight Rises, which filmed partially in Florence, Italy.

 Michael Caine became a grandfather for the first time in 2009, thanks to daughter Natasha.
 Critical acclaim followed again the next year, for his role as the professor in Inception (2010).